Holusion/stargazer/README.md

 You can send us this file at <contact@holusion.com> or open an issue on [Github](https://github.com/Holusion/stargazer) by explaining you problem and if possible with an example to reproduce you problem.

+## Troubleshooting

+### Linux

+If you received an error `-3008 : name or service not known` it's probably because the file `/etc/nsswitch.conf` is not correctly configured.
+On the line starting with `hosts:` there must be the option `mdns`, if it is not here, add it just after `hosts:`.
+If the option `mdns` is here and the error is still fired, change the position of the option.
+Sometime there is an option `dns4_minimal`, replace it with `mdns`.

 -------------------------------------------------------------------------------